tomheaton/mcjty-website/docs/mods/control-mods/control-mods-16.md

 * `minecraft:sand` (just normal minecraft sand)
 * With NBT (same format as for `/give` command): `minecraft:stained_hardened_clay/{display:{Lore:[\"My Clay\"]}}`
-* A Json descriptor which supports the following tags:
+* A JSON descriptor which supports the following tags:
   * `item`: an item ID (like `minecraft:sand` or `rftools:powercell`)
   * `empty`: a boolean (true or false) indicating if the item is empty or not.
 If this is present no other tags will be considered
   * `damage`: an expression (see above) which will be evaluated on the damage from the item